Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Evaluation

 \subsubsection{Impact of stage-aware recomputation}

-To validate that Merak could achieve a better memory efficiency with stage-aware recomputation, we train GPT-2.5B model with PMP degree 8 and GBS 128 on 8 GPUs.
-Figure \ref{fig:ablation_ac} presents the throughput along with related average memory usage among pipeline stages on different non-recomputation ratios of the first stage ($\alpha_1$ in Section \ref{sec:method2}).
-The training performance and memory utilization both increase as $\alpha_1$ increases.
-For the non-recomputation ratios larger than 0.4, the minimal memory usage over stages stops increasing because the non-recomputation ratios of latter stages reach 1, while the memory usage of front pipeline stages will continue to grow and so as the training speed.
-Finally we catch an out-of-memory (OOM) error when 70\% of layers of stage 1 are not using activation recomputation.
-Compared to not using stage-aware recomputation $\alpha_1$=0, training throughput could be improved by up to 20.8\%.
+To verify that Merak achieves better memory efficiency with stage-aware recomputation, we train the GPT-2.5B model with PMP degree 8 and GBS 128 on eight GPUs.
+Figure~\ref{fig:ablation_ac} presents the throughput along with corresponding average memory usage among the pipeline stages for different non-recomputation ratios of the first stage ($\alpha_1$ in Section~\ref{sec:method2}).
+Training performance and memory utilization both increase with $\alpha_1$.
+For the non-recomputation ratios larger than 0.4, the minimal memory usage over stages stops increasing because the non-recomputation ratios of the latter stages reach 1, whereas the memory usage of the front pipeline stages continues to increase and so as the training speed.
+Finally, we detect an OOM error when 70\% of the layers of stage 1 do not use activation recomputation.
+Compared to disabling stage-aware recomputation ($\alpha_1 = 0 $), the training throughput can be improved by 1.21$\times$.